eesyuen09/tp/docs/DeveloperGuide.md

 **Aspect: Non-Duplication of Students**

 * **Alternative 1 (current choice):** Uniqueness checked on phone number and name combination
-    * Pros: Reduces accidental duplicates while allowing students with same name but different contact details
+    * Pros: Reduces accidental duplicates by allowing students with the same name but different contact details, preventing false duplicates when siblings share a phone number, and ensuring that neither name nor phone number alone is treated as unique
     * Cons: Cannot detect duplicates with incorrect phone numbers

 * **Alternative 2:** Check uniqueness using all fields (name, phone, email, address)